Sleep apnea and TMJ treatments in Ottawa, ON

 Discuss your mood and behavior with trusted friends and loved ones.
 Give thought to the possibility that your attitude is being held back by symptoms of poor-quality sleep.

 If you haven’t already, undergo a sleep study and see if sleep apnea is keeping you from the restful sleep you deserve.
 You’ll be amazed by what a difference treating your condition can make and what a relief it is to stop coping with the symptoms.

-Therapy for sleep apnea can help reduce or resolve symptoms that interfere with romantic relationships.
-Treating your sleep apnea can improve your disposition if irritability and moodiness are contributing to disagreements.
+Treating your sleep apnea can improve your disposition if irritability and moodiness are contributing to disagreements in your romantic relationship.
 Instead of trying to ignore your snoring, treating the underlying cause can improve the quality of sleep for you and your partner.

-Many patients that experience reduced libido or erectile dysfunction can improve their condition by treating their sleep apnea.
-Healthy intimacy can benefit from treating the full spectrum of symptoms caused by sleep apnea—you’ll notice benefits to your mental, emotional, and physical health from appropriate care.
+Many patients who experience reduced libido or erectile dysfunction can improve their condition by treating their sleep apnea.
+Healthy intimacy can benefit from treating the full spectrum of symptoms caused by sleep apnea — you’ll notice benefits to your mental, emotional, and physical health from appropriate care.

-For most couples, the noise from a CPAP machine is not a significant disturbance and is greatly preferred to the sound of snoring and gasping for air at night.
+For most couples, the noise from a CPAP machine isn’t a significant disturbance, and patients greatly prefer it to the sound of snoring and gasping for air at night.
 However, silent alternatives like oral appliances are available for a more discreet treatment option.
-Talk to Dr. Dahan about oral appliance therapy and enjoy comfort and quiet while maintaining the healthy flow of air to your lungs.
+Talk to Dr. Dahan about oral appliance therapy and enjoy comfort and quiet while maintaining a healthy flow of air to your lungs.